 This species nests along the Missouri and Cheyenne rivers, with the majority nesting below Gavins Point Dam in southeastern South Dakota.
-For unclear reasons, the Cheyenne River's importance to nesting Least Terns has declined.
+For reasons that are unclear, the Cheyenne River's importance to nesting Least Terns has declined in recent decades.